7-9 September 2021

 For additional information on the Symposium, please contact: firstname.lastname@example.org

 The dates of the Symposium are from 7 to 9 September 2021.
-The Symposium will be held in Graz and online via WebEX or a similar tool.
+The Symposium will be held online via Webex.

-Speakers at the Symposium are requested to deliver an oral presentation or a demonstration of a tool either on site in Graz or via the web-based communication platform.
-On Monday, 6 September 2021, presenters will have the opportunity to do a test run of their presentations on-site in Graz or online.
+Speakers at the Symposium are requested to deliver an oral presentation or a demonstration of a tool via the web-based communication platform.
+On Monday, 6 September 2021, presenters will have the opportunity to do a test run of their presentations online.
 Presentations made at the Symposium will be published on the website of the Office for Outer Space Affairs (www.unoosa.org) prior to the Symposium to facilitate engagement of participants.
 The event will be recorded and videos of the presentations will be made available to the participants via an online platform after the end of the Symposium.

 The United Nations Office for Outer Space Affairs and Austria are responsible for organising the Symposium.
 It is supported by the Austrian Federal Ministry for European and International Affairs, the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the European Space Agency, AUSTROSPACE, the City of Graz, the Regional Government of Styria, Joanneum Research and Graz University of Technology.